 The key task of qualitative research is meaning making, a process that does not usually require statistics or large-scale data.
 Instead, the key focus in qualitative research tends to be on smaller units of people and society, with the method and analyses drawing out the meanings, perceptions, and understandings that individuals and groups attach to behaviours, experiences, and social phenomena.
-Qualitative research is adaptable to a broad range of methods and data sources.
 It is a subjective approach whereby the researcher aims to understand and interpret experiences by viewing the world through the eyes of the individuals being studied.
-Methods include the various forms of observation, focus groups, and unstructured interviews.
+Qualitative research is adaptable to a broad range data sources and fits within all methodological frames.
+Key qualitative methods include the various forms of observation, focus groups, and unstructured interviews.